mcore1976/rp2040-parametric-directional-speaker/README.md

 - RP2040-zero/RP2040-one board with Raspberry Pi Pico chip programmed in Arduino with Earle Philhower RP2040 core : https://github.com/earlephilhower/arduino-pico
 - TPA3116D2 audio amplifier board ( XH - M543 MONO ) which I found working best with 25kHZ ultrasound transducers
 - set of 10+ ultrasonic transducers for 25kHz
-- 5V Voltage stabilizer : LM7805
+- 5V Voltage stabilizer : LM7805.
+This is to power RP2040 board from 12V, we need to provide 5V to 5V-pin of RP2040
-- 2 resistors for 1:2 voltage divider at the ADC input of RP2040 chip
+- 2 resistors for 1:2 voltage divider at the ADC input of RP2040 chip.
+I am using two times 50 Ohm resistor here.
-- couple of electrolytic capacitors for ADC input separation as well as 5V power line stability
+- couple of electrolytic capacitors for ADC input separation as well as 5V power line stability.
+I am using 47uF between 5V/GND line and 330uF between 12V/GND.
+Also we need to separate ADC input using 10uF.

 The RP2040 chip is programmed to use TWO CPU COREs at the very same time.
-First core is collecting information from ADC input ( converting analog voltage into digital value ) while second core is generating PWM (Pulse Width Modulated) signal to drive the audio amplifier nad set of ultrasonic transducers
+First core is collecting information from ADC input ( converting analog voltage into digital value ) while second core is generating PWM (Pulse Width Modulated) signal to drive the audio amplifier nad set of ultrasonic transducers.
+I am using the "semaphore" variable to avoid collisions while reading/writing into the variable that holds ADC reading.

 When ultrasound waves hit an obstacle, they get demodulated and audio signal becomes audible.
+The range is at least 15meters (I checked with only 15 transducers 25kHz)